vuralcanasal/GitNotes/02_Branche.md

 You need to resolve it manually.
 Decide which content you want to keep in each conflict, edit and save the file.

-Why there is a conflicted:
+Why is there a conflicted?
 * Somebody modified a file, and somebody deleted the same file.
 * Somebody edit some lines of some files, and somebody edit same lines of the the same files or one of the same files.